Photo: Bella Bridesmaids | Sarah Harvey

 Faille

-Faille is a woven fabric with a subtle ribbed texture.
-It’s on the heavier, stiffer side, making it a fabulous option for a dress with a lot of structure or sculptural elements, such as puffed sleeves or pleats.
+Faille is a woven fabric with a subtle ribbed texture and on the heavier, stiffer side.
+These features make it a good option for dresses with a tailored structure or sculptural elements, such as puffed sleeves or pleats.

 Faille has an elegant, formal finish and feel.
 And although you can wear it at any time of year, its slightly heavier feel makes it a great choice for fall and winter weddings.